Schedule appointments securely and conveniently online.

 - During the online booking, you will be asked to place a credit card for the amount shown on hold.
 This will be charged in the event you do not show up for your appointment, or you cancel less than 48 hours prior to your appointment time, or by 11am on Friday for Monday appointments.
 The credit card stored will also be used to cover co-pays and visit fees as outlined in our financial policy.

-- Accepted Insurances: Aetna, Anthem, Cigna, Optima, United commercial (non-Medicaid) health plans.
+- Accepted Insurances: Tricare, as well as commercial (non-Medicaid): Aetna, Anthem, Cigna, Optima, and United Healthcare plans.
 We urge you to contact your insurance provider to have a better understanding of what is covered by your specific plan.
 CPT codes are outlined in our Fee Schedule.

 - Initial Visits: